 Saturday, February 9, 2019

 8:00 am—Registration Opens (Bailey Center Lobby)

 9:00 am—Event Begins

-Participating students are required to complete the following forms, as required by university policy:
+Participating students under the age of 18 are required to complete the following forms, as required by university policy:

 - KSU Minor Code of Conduct for Participants